chrmod/browser-core/README.md

     "new_tab": true/false, // is the result open in new tab "current_position": "1", // 0 = the first result, 1 = the second result ...
     "position_type": "<ENCODED_RESULT_TYPE>",
-    "extra": 'topic', //extra information about the click - used for topic clustering, guessed series, ...
-    "search": true/false, //if the url is a search page }
+    "extra": 'topic0', //extra information about the click - used for topic clustering, guessed series, ... + position "search": true/false, //if the url is a search page }
 ```